rplalala/AI_Trip_Assistant/README.md

 ### Setup Git
 ```
 git clone https://github.com/rplalala/ELEC5620_AI_Trip_Assistant.git
-git checkout <your development branch>
 ```
-Or you can use any other git gui client, like Github Desktop, TortoiseGit, etc..
+Or you can use any other git gui client, like Github Desktop, TortoiseGit.

 ### Setup PostgresSQL
 This project uses Neon to host PostgreSQL.